Cribbage

 • Each next card in a sequence, Peg 1 each

-Be careful to keep cards in the order which they were played.
+Be careful to keep cards in the order in which you play them.

 THE HANDS

-Once play finishes, the three hands are counted in this order: non-dealer, dealer, crib.
-Non-dealers can “count out” near the end of the game and win before the dealer has the opportunity to count their hand.
-The starter applies to each hand so they both total 5 cards.
-They are counted as follows:
+Once play finishes, players count the three hands in this order: non-dealer, dealer, and crib.
+Non-dealers can “count out” near the end of the game and win before the dealer can count their hand.
+The starter applies to each hand, so they both total five cards.
+You count them as follows:

 Fifteen: Each set of cards that total 15, 2 points each